zagui440s/personalCP/3DataStructures/day1/data-structures.md

 ### Analysis

 OK, we defined a LL, but what is it good for?
 Well, let's compare it to an Array.
 What about lookup?
-Because the memory is non-contiguous, we cant just do a little math to find the 17-th element, for example, we need to walk through the LL, from the beginning, one element at a time, using `next` to traverse.
+Because the memory is non-contiguous, we can't just do a little math to find the 17-th element, for example, we need to walk through the LL, from the beginning, one element at a time, using `next` to traverse.

 ```py
 class Node: